26 Oct Tell the Truth and Play Fair

 We start with our own side of the street.
 We may get heated, persuasive, even over the top, but there’s no lying.
 If we get some facts wrong, we admit it – at least eventually.
 We don’t punish people for trying to find the truth.
 We don’t speak in bad faith, counter-attack, or get provocative to muddy the waters.
 If we say something is bad for others to do, we don’t do it ourselves.
 This doesn’t mean walking on eggshells or being a saint.
 It’s just calling ourselves to the basic standards we’d want in any school classroom.

 But then what do we do with those who won’t do the same?

 See What You See

 Ordinary exaggerations, sales pitches, rants, snark, and arguments are one thing, but repeated lying is another.
-The attacks on truth-telling and fair play are the fundamental issue.
+The attacks on truth-telling and fair play are the fundamental issues.
 Recognizing this and naming it to yourself is freeing and healing.
-You may be unable to change anything out in the world, but at least inside your mind you can stand on solid ground.
+You may be unable to change anything out in the world, but at least inside your mind, you can stand on solid ground.

 We need allies, people who also see what we see.
 Consider whom you could draw upon to recognize what is happening and perhaps help you with it.
 For example, in various situations, I have reached out to friends, family members, colleagues, mentors, lawyers, and state regulatory agencies.

 And of course, others need us to be allies with them as well.